sfeir-open-source/sfeir-school-github-actions/docs/markdown/02-GA-Basics/01-Workflow.md

 <br/>

-* Defined by a YAML file located in folder `.github/workflows`
+* Defined by YAML files located in folder `.github/workflows`
 * Triggered by an event in your repository, manually, or scheduled.
 * Multiple workflows in repository
 * Jobs can perform a different set of steps.